NguyenAndrew/edd/README.md

 <br>

-#### Q: It seems like EDD is what I was just doing in my head before?
+#### Q: But it seems like EDD is what I was just doing in my head before?
 Aren't people already doing this process today?
 How is this innovative?

 A: Although EDD can work without the usage of AI assistance, the creation of EDD diagrams not only helps you solve problems, it introduces a brand new way of identifying where AI needs to be improved to help you solve problems.
 Additionally EDD being a consistent, standard, and shareable process provides value.